 - Eliminate grease stains: Immediately wipe the mess away with a paper towel or clean, dry cloth in case of a grease stain.
 Do not add water, which could cause the grease to soak into the leather.
 If the grease has dried by the time you realize the mess, sprinkle baking soda onto the area to draw it out.
 Leave the baking soda on for a few hours, then brush it away with a rag.

 - Get rid of marker stains: If a sneaky toddler takes a ballpoint pen to your leather ottoman, then rubbing alcohol may be your savior.
 Try dabbing alcohol onto a cotton swab, then gently wipe the stain until the ink clears.

-How to Clean and Protect Suede Furniture
+How to Clean Suede Furniture

 Suede is the underside of the animal skin, sanded and brushed to create a soft, delicate finish.
 Maintaining the suede nap — what gives the textile its distinct texture — is the most important part of preserving the look of your suede furniture.